maizzle/maizzle.com/content/docs/assets.md

 ---
 title: "Assets"
-description: "How Maizzle handles asset files for your HTML emails"
+description: "How Maizzle handles asset files for your HTML emails."
 ---

 # Asset Files